Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 “Any time, kid.
 Love that you’re interested in the way we used to do things”.

-The Cloud is thinking about it should do for James.
-It has noticed he isn’t very active of late, and seems a little depressed.
-Cross-referencing James’ emotional data against others, the Cloud decides James need some recreation.
+The Cloud is thinking about what it should do for James, in line with its plans for his well-being, and of course balancing that against the Greater Good – a complex algorithm indeed.
+The Cloud has noticed he isn’t very active of late, and seems a little depressed.
+Cross-referencing James’ emotional data against others, the Cloud decides James needs some recreation.
 Based on its databank of James’s life, the Cloud thinks that tomorrow might be a good day for some offroad driving.
 It checks the availability of James’ friends and suggests a location, having searched through recent tracklogs, social media postings and accounted for track closures.

 The documentary finishes, and the Cloud presents its suggestion for tomorrow’s trip, projecting it onto the wall in James’ line of sight.
 James looks at the suggestion — it’s actually a fully-planned itinerary — and nods to accept.
-Swiping phones isn’t necessary these days, there’s enough cameras around the house for the Cloud to work out what’s needed from real-time analysis of body posture.
+Swiping phones isn’t necessary these days, there’s enough cameras around the house for the Cloud to work out what’s needed from real-time analysis of body posture, let alone the sensors embedded into everyone’s body these days.
 The Cloud tends to just figure things out and do it…saves the time of involving the human.
 Just to make life easier.

 The Cloud has calculated the time James needs to wake up, and worked back from that to figure out the time he needs to go to bed, based on his current physiological needs.
-James knows the dimming lights mean it’s time to turn in, but doesn’t really consider it an order.
-It’s for the best, after all, and if he wanted to stay up, he could.
+James knows the dimming lights mean it’s time to turn in, but doesn’t consider it an order.
+It’s for the best, after all, and if he wanted to stay up, he could, he’s got free choice.

 The following morning the Cloud knows what time to wake James, but it has a window.
-It waits until he comes out of REM sleep, and gently plays his favourite music until he awakes, then switches to the news, selecting what’s best for him, delivered using a voice he likes.
-Everybody has their own favourite newsreader voice, and no two are alike.
-That’s because the news isn’t read by error-prone humans any more, computers are more precise in speech and timing.
+It waits until he comes out of REM sleep, and gently plays his favourite music until he awakes, then switches to the news, selecting what’s best for him, delivered using a voice he likes, or at least one that will create the required emotional reaction – this information will help him decide which way to vote in the forthcoming election.
+Everybody has their own favourite newsreader voice, and no two news deliveries are alike.
+That’s because the news isn’t read by error-prone humans any more, computers are more precise in speech and timing, and can customise each news delivery to each individual.
+This capability is worth a lot of money to some people, so fortunately there are laws around misuse.

 The Cloud has also prepared James’ day; the shower water is pre-heated before it comes out of the head, and the coffee brewer has been activated.
 The cupboard quietly whirrs, cycling through clothes and the electronic hanger extends, knowing to offer his old jacket, bush boots and gloves.
 James moves to the kitchen, where the appliances have prepared a cut lunch and snack…all compliant with James’ personal energy plan, Cloud controlled.
-Supplies are low, but the necessary orders for the basics have been made, to be delivered by robot later on through the houses food hatch and stored ready to be converted to edible food later on.
+Supplies are low, but the necessary orders for the basics have been made, to be delivered by robot later on through the houses food hatch and stored ready to be converted to edible food when James’ body sensors indicate hunger.

 James is ready, and he walks out the house’s door opens as he approaches.
 Likewise, his 4X4 vehicle senses James’ approach and opens its door, reconfiguring its settings to his preferred choices of music, seating and controls, adjusted based on the Cloud’s view of his current mood.
-The Cloud continues with current affairs, and after monitoring his reactions to the topics in the summary of the world news, has selected for him more detailed analysis of the stories that analysis of his body language indicated may hold his interest, or that the Cloud considers useful for James’ career.
+The Cloud continues with current affairs, and after monitoring his reactions to the topics in the summary of the world news, has selected for him more detailed analysis of the stories that analysis of his body language indicated may hold his interest, or that the Cloud considers useful for James’ career, or perhaps to better inform James on topics he appears to hold opinions on which are perhaps not ideally aligned to the preferred social norms of the day.

 James has nothing to do but look at the screen which shows him his progress, and that of his trip companions, Bob and Julie.
 James want to talk to Julie, so he inclines his head slightly towards Julie’s avatar, and the car’s cameras notice the gesture, establishing a high-definition camera link.